EugeneEl/eugeneel.atricles/_posts/2017-08-24-Easy-localization.md

 ## 5. Localize images instead of complicated layout

-Sometimes it is much easier to prepare localized version of image than struggling with different layout for multiple languages.
+Sometimes it is much more handy to prepare localized version of image than struggling with different layout for multiple languages.

 ## 6. Prefer intristic content size over hardcoded values